Lanzhou–Xinjiang high-speed railway: Economics

 An analysis of China's railway network published in 2021 showed that the Lanzhou–Xinjiang high-speed railway has the lowest utilization rate among all high-speed railways in the country, carrying, on average, merely 2.3 million passenger kilometers of service per kilometer of the mainline.
 In comparison, the average load over China's high-speed rail network is 17 million passenger-km per km, and the nation's highest-volume line, the Beijing–Shanghai one, carries 48 million passenger-km per km.
 According to the same analysis, a high-speed line would need to carry ca. 36 million passenger-km per km to fully pay its own operating costs.
 While the Lanzhou-Xinjiang line has the capacity to carry over 160 pairs of high-speed trains per day, it currently only carries 4.

+The above mentioned operational issues have also lead to reduced speeds, preventing the planned 16-hour travel time between Ürümqi and Beijing to be realized, and making air travel a more attractive option for those travelling between Ürümqi and Central China and beyond.
+Meanwhile the existing Lanxin Railway was upgraded to an operational speed of 160 km/h, whereas most sections of the Lanxin high-speed railway are operated at a reduced speed of 200 km/h, such that the difference in travel time compared to the cheaper conventional trains is less than originally envisioned.

 As a result of the Belt and Road Initiative, freight transport along the Eurasian Land Bridge corridor increased and the conventional speed Lanzhou–Xinjiang railway sometimes hits capacity limitations, which has led some freight traffic to be shifted to the underutilized high-speed line.